martinnenseth/BlockChain-Example/README.md

 <br><br><p>
 The application is based on a file named output1.json.
 This file includes all of the username(s), we've collected.
 This will increase when someone adds their username in the web interface.
 </p><p>
-Each time a user add a username, it will add it to our file(output1.json) and send a request to other hosts in our network.
-The network contains a list of IPs that have at least submitted 1 username.
+Each time a user add a username, it will append into our file(output1.json) and send a request to other hosts in our network.
+The network contains a list of IPs that have at least submitted a username.
 </p><p>
 There is also a routine that requests an update from the other host every 5 minutes.
 This goes in a separate thread while the application runs.
 </p>